Dutch judges to deliver verdicts in MH17 downed plane trial

 SCHIPHOL, Netherlands (AP) — It still happens to Silene Frederiksz-Hoogzand after more than eight years.
 Walking down the street, she will see a girl with long, dark hair or a young man in a baseball cap and think, that's my son Bryce or his girlfriend, Daisy.

 But the grim reality quickly kicks in.
-Bryce and Daisy were among the 298 people killed on July 17, 2014, when a missile shot down Malaysia Airlines Flight MH17 above conflict-torn eastern Ukraine.
+Bryce and Daisy were among the 298 people killed on July 17, 2014, when a missile shot down Malaysia Airlines Flight 17 above conflict-torn eastern Ukraine.

 “Sometimes, when you are low, you hear them.
 ‘Pap, pap.
 Dad, dad,’ and then you remember that this fake.
 But you feel it,” said Silene's husband, Rob.